 photo by devera media

-Hopkins has collaborated with a wide range of performers and ensembles, including the Capital Chamber Choir, the University of Ottawa Symphony Orchestra, and the Her Endangered Melody Project based at the Royal Northern College of Music.
-In 2023, she received a SOCAN Canadian Composer Award for her piece biographical sounds (2023) for mixed ensemble, a work that explores genre fluidity and storytelling.
+Hopkins has collaborated with a wide range of performers and ensembles, including the Capital Chamber Choir, the University of Ottawa Symphony Orchestra, and the Her Endangered Melody Project at the Royal Northern College of Music.
+In 2023, she received a SOCAN Canadian Composer Award for her piece biographical sounds (2023) for mixed ensemble.
 Her compositions have also been recognized by the University of Toronto, the University of Ottawa, the Icarus Quartet, and the Domaine Forget de Charlevoix.

-Her portfolio features works for double bass, string orchestra, wind quintet, saxophone quartet, and mixed ensembles.
-As a performer, she is active as a double bassist and occasionally works in cover bands and mariachi groups.
+Her portfolio features works for double bass, string orchestra, SSAA choir, wind quintet, saxophone quartet, and mixed ensembles.
+As a performer, she is active as a double bassist doing freelance work and pieces written by colleagues.